About The Deer Mouse

-If you live in an area where deer mice have been seen or could be present, it may be prudent and desirable to hire an experienced professional to control the mice.
+If you live in an area where deer mice have been seen or could be present, it may be prudent and desirable to hire an experienced professional to control & remove the mice.

 Proper precautions should be taken to minimize any possible health risk.
 Remember, the risk of actually encountering hantavirus-infected deer mice is very remote, but taking the following steps can minimize any potential risk:

 – Never sweep or vacuum mouse droppings and dust or debris in mouse activity areas.